jgjin/not-quite-an-expert/content/posts/group_solution.md

     i.
 If the majority voted "circle," the council's "circle" answer is as good as the "circle" answer from the "average" member.[^1]

     ii.
-If the majority voted "square," the council's "square" answer is as good as the "square" answer from the "average" member. (and worse than the "circle" answer from the wiser members).
+If the majority voted "square," the council's "square" answer is as good as the "square" answer from the "average" member (and worse than the "circle" answer from the wiser members).

 3. Everyone votes "square."
 The group's "square" answer is as good as (i.e. as bad as) any member's "square" answer.